allen13/influxdb-ansible/README.md

 ####configuration overview

-The goal of this playbook is to make use of InfluxDB as a system metric store.
+The goal of this playbook is to make use of [InfluxDB](https://influxdb.com) as a system metric store.
 Features:

 * Can automatically cluster n-number of influxdb nodes
-* Uses telegraf to gather metrics using UDP
+* Uses [Telegraf](https://github.com/influxdb/telegraf) to gather metrics using UDP
 * Sets up a grafana dashboard
 * sets up downsampling for all metrics